Approximate Linear Programming for Decentralized Policy Iteration in Cooperative Multi-agent Markov Decision Processes: Proposed Algorithms and Theoretical Analysis

-In this algorithm (as this is for a finite horizon MDP), the terminal cost according to the base policy $\pi$, i.e., $J_{N,{\pi}}^{\text{ALP}}$ and the updated policy $\Tilde{\pi}$, i.e., $J_{N,\widetilde{\pi}}^{\text{ALP}}$ is the single stage cost $g_N$.
-As this is a finite horizon MDP, we perform decentralized policy iteration using dynamic programming going backward in time, i.e., we first calculate the optimal policy for the ${(N-1)}^{\text{th}}$ stage problem using the fact that the optimal single-stage terminal cost is the single-stage cost $g_N$ (as explained before).
-Next, for the ${(N-2)}^{\text{th}}$ stage problem, we use the optimal cost obtained above for the ${(N-1)}^{\text{th}}$ stage problem and the process is repeated going one stage back in time each time.
-At every stage, we repeat the $(i)$ Decentralized policy improvement, and $(ii)$ Approximate policy evaluation step until the policy converges, i.e., until the cost, according to the updated policy, $J^{\text{ALP}}_{k,\Tilde{\pi}}$ is greater than or equals the cost obtained according to the base policy, $J^{\text{ALP}}_{k,\pi}$.
+In this finite horizon MA-MDP algorithm, the terminal cost according to the base policy $\pi$, i.e., $J_{N,{\pi}}^{\text{ALP}}$ and the updated policy $\Tilde{\pi}$, i.e., $J_{N,\widetilde{\pi}}^{\text{ALP}}$ is the single stage cost $g_N$.
+As this is a finite horizon MDP, we perform decentralized policy iteration (DPI) using dynamic programming going backward in time, i.e., we first calculate the optimal policy for the ${(N-1)}$-stage problem using the fact that the optimal single-stage terminal cost is $g_N$.
+Next, for the ${(N-2)}$-stage problem, we use the optimal cost obtained for the ${(N-1)}$-stage problem and the process is repeated.
+At every stage, we repeat the $(i)$ Decentralized policy improvement, and $(ii)$ Approximate policy evaluation step (which is unlike \cite{Bertsekas2021,bertsekas2020}) until the policy converges, i.e., until the cost, according to the updated policy, $J^{\text{ALP}}_{k,\Tilde{\pi}}$ is greater than or equals the cost obtained according to the base policy, $J^{\text{ALP}}_{k,\pi}$.
 The procedure then returns the optimal policy for the $k^{\text{th}}$ stage.